noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 Overall, the claim that Electromagnetic radiation around the home, such as inductive chargers or Wi-Fi, is dangerous to human health is partially true.

-Source 1 shows that waves at the frequencies used by Wi-Fi (5GHz) can be easily penetrate skin and muslce up to , and conduct up to **ISERT CONDUCTION AMMOUNT**.
+Source 1 shows that waves at the frequencies used by Wi-Fi (5GHz) can be easily penetrate skin and muslce up to 9.3mm and 10.5mm, and cond

 Source 2 further demonstrates the thermal and non-thermal effects of EMFs on cells in vivo, which gave insight into how cells react when thermal effects can be better managed through the circulation of heat throughout the organism.
 It put forward evidence that the EMFs emitted by Wi-Fi devices can cause significant breakage in DNA and the possibility impair and slow down the repair of this damage in cells at high enough intensities.
 It is assumed that the higher overall energy and conductivity of 6GHz EMFs could have a larger impact however further investigation is required to confirm this